jss367/jss367.github.io/_posts/2016-03-11-Visualize-shallow-learning.md

 )
 ```

-    84.2% of the test set was correct.
+    76.3% of the test set was correct.

-    C:\ProgramData\Anaconda3\lib\site-packages\sklearn\linear_model\stochastic_gradient.py:183: FutureWarning: max_iter and tol parameters have been added in Perceptron in 0.19.
-If max_iter is set but tol is left unset, the default value for tol in 0.19 and 0.20 will be None (which is equivalent to -infinity, so it has no effect) but will change in 0.21 to 1e-3.
-Specify tol to silence this warning.
-      FutureWarning)